iwilltry42/acorn/docs/docs/38-authoring/00-overview.md

     }
 }

-for k, v in localData.config {
+for k, v in localData.dataVols {
     volumes: {
        "\(k)": {}
     }